News & Research

 Your SSRI and Your Sex Life: An Honest Conversation

-It's the side effect nobody brings up at the 15-minute check-in.
+It is the side effect nobody brings up at the 15-minute check-in.
 Up to 70% of people on SSRIs experience sexual dysfunction.

 Sexual Side Effects of AntidepressantsSSRIs